Joynel-Anyango/Car-Sales/README.md

 💵Average Selling Price:
 - The YTD average price per car is $27.99K, slightly below the target (-0.79%), while MTD has outperformed with $28.26K (+2.07%).

-🛠️ ## Tools Used:
+## 🛠️Tools Used:

-Microsoft Power BI: For interactive data visualization and advanced analytics.
+- Microsoft Power BI: For interactive data visualization and advanced analytics.

 This dashboard empowers sales and marketing teams to make strategic decisions, identify growth opportunities, and focus on customer preferences.
 💬 I’d love to hear your thoughts!
 How do you think such dashboards can add value to business operations? .